CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - Note: R brapi just sends one profile
 - format parameter not documented?
 - markerDbId: for multiple the call repeats them; but notation in other cases uses commas?
 - there is no germplasmDbId to filter as in the preceding marker data call as part of the path nor as parameter?
+It seems that the assumption is that a germplasm may have several markerprofileDbId (where each markerprofileDbId in turn is unique for a germplasmId).
+In the format given in the example (https://github.com/plantbreeding/Documentation/wiki/BrAPI-TSV-Expected-Formats) the table apparently lists markers in the rows and the germplasm markerprofiles in the columns.
+Should be made more explicit since it seems to me the more standard way in general is to list objects (germplasm) in the rows and attributes (markers) in the columns.
+The column header should probably therefore be: markerDbId?
+Assuming 'mpdbid?' stands for 'markerprofileDbId?'?